FrancisCrickInstitute/deep-imcyto/README.md

 4. Use composite cell map to apply pixel classification for membranes, nuclei or background, and save probabilities map as `tiff` ([Ilastik](https://www.ilastik.org/)).
 If CellProfiler modules alone are deemed sufficient to achieve a reliable segmentation mask this step can be bypassed using the `--skip_ilastik` parameter in which case the composite `tiff` generated in step 3 will be used in subsequent steps instead.

-5. Use probability/composite `tiff` and pre-processed full stack `tiff` for segmentation to generate a single cell mask as `tiff`, and subsequently overlay cell mask onto full stack `tiff` to generate single cell expression data in `csv` file ([CellProfiler](https://cellprofiler.org/)).
+5. Use probability/composite `tiff` and pre-processed full stack `tiff` for segmentation to generate a single cell mask as `tiff`, and subsequently overlay cell mask onto full stack `tiff` to generate single cell expression data in `csv` file ([CellProfiler](https://cellprofiler.org/)). -->

 ## Quick Start

+deep-imcyto is designed with HPC systems in mind due to the large processing requirements of large scale IMC cohorts.
+However it may be run outside of this context, provided the user has access to a CUDA-enabled GPU.

 i.
 Install [`nextflow`](https://nf-co.re/usage/installation)